CongducPham/PRIMA-Intel-IrriS/Gateway/boot/create-custom-multiple-iiwa/README.md

 For a device with two tensiometers and temperature, type 2WT.

-A default value (C 1 AA WT 2 B1) is chosen for a (first, bootstrap) argument-less configuration
+A default value (C 1 AA WT 2 B1) is chosen for a (first, bootstrap) argument-less configuration A list of bootstrap values may also be prepared in `/boot/devices.txt`.